Illinois Property FAQS

 As common as this might be, however, it can cause big complications if the couple decides to divorce.
 The spouses can make their own decisions about how this property will be treated (for example, in a prenuptial agreement).
 If they don't, however, the court handles it like this:

-When marital and nonmarital property are commingled by the spouse who owned the nonmarital property contributing it to marital property, or by the parties contributing marital property to a spouse's nonmarital property, the contributed property is transmuted to the estate receiving the contribution.
+When marital and seperate property are commingled by the spouse who owned the seperate property contributing it to marital property, or by the parties contributing marital property to a spouse's separate property, the contributed property is transmuted to the estate receiving the contribution.
 In other words, the contributed property becomes part of the type of property to which it was contributed.
-For example: If a wife contributes inherited (nonmarital) funds to the purchase of a house which is held in joint tenancy by both parties, the wife's nonmarital funds change into marital funds.
+For example: If a wife contributes inherited (seperate) funds to the purchase of a house which is held in joint tenancy by both parties, the wife's seperate property funds change into marital funds.